-Ignacio Montoya is an assistant professor of linguistics in the English Department of the University of Nevada, Reno.
+Ignacio Montoya is an assistant professor of linguistics in the English Department at the University of Nevada, Reno.

 - Cognitive and usage-based approaches to grammar

 - Language variation and change

 - Montoya, Ignacio L. (2016).
 A comparison of roots as units of analysis in Modern Hebrew and Spanish: Exploring a remnant approach to defining roots.
 Proceedings of the 10th Mediterranean Morphology Meeting.

 - Montoya, Ignacio L. (2014).
 Getting your gutturals out of the mind: An assessment of the role of phonology in the patterns of historical gutturals in Modern Hebrew, University of Pennsylvania Working Papers in Linguistics, 20(1), Article 25.